neilpricetw/kubernetes-security-nodejs-mysql/README.md

           secret:
             secretName: node-secrets
 ```
 It references a new Kubernetes secret (see secrets.yaml) which needs to be applied to the cluster before the node.yaml is applied.
-This secrets.yaml file should not have the actual values (secrets) hard coded in, there should be placeholders that get updated in the CI/CD pipeline as it which retrieves the secret data from a key safe or vault service and updates the values.
-You will also need to change the application code to retrieve the data from the files and unencode it, see below in index.js:
+This secrets.yaml file should not have the actual values (secrets) hard coded in, there should be placeholders that get updated in the CI/CD pipeline which retrieves the secret data from a key safe or vault service and updates the values.
+You will also need to change the application code to retrieve the data from the files and unencode them, see below in index.js:
 ```
 const con = mysql.createConnection({
   host: fs.readFileSync("/etc/node-details/host").toString(),